Fetch TV guide: Everything you need to know

 Fetch TV vs Foxtel

 While Foxtel offers an IPTV streaming service in Foxtel Now, the core Foxtel offering is reliant on a set-top box.
-Unlike the Fetch Mini and Fetch Mighty, though, a Foxtel set-top box (iQ4 is the latest iteration) uses a dedicated HFC cable to access pay-per-view content.
+The latest IQ5 set top box uses your web connection rather than a HFC cable, and also includes streaming service apps, similar to Fetch TV.
 Foxtel has no-contract options and 12-month plans.
 At last check, Foxtel offered discounts between $10 and $20 off per month if you signed up for 12 months.
-Signing up for 12 months also saves you $285 in hardware and setup fees.
+Signing up for 12 months also saves you over $200 in hardware and setup fees.

 Where Foxtel and Fetch are similar is in their pricing and channel pack configurations.
 Foxtel offers packages, like the premium all-inclusive Platinum Plus which features every channel, sports, movies and multiscreen streaming, and more niche packages like Sports HD and Movies HD, which offer the base 50+ channels plus sports and movie channels, respectively.
 Foxtel also allows you to build your own package, picking and choosing which channels and features matter most to you.
 Here's how much each addition costs: